-The Katy Independent School District (Katy ISD) is a distinguished, award-winning school district whose footprint serves as the boundaries of the greater Katy area.
-Seven high schools with the eighth under construction, thirteen junior high schools, thirty-seven elementary schools, and three specialized facilities serve families living in the Katy area with the best K-12 education in the Houston region.
+The Katy Independent School District (Katy ISD) is a distinguished, award-winning school district whose footprint serves as the boundaries of the greater Katy area with a total of nine high schools with the tenth under construction, 16 junior high schools, 42 elementary schools, and three specialized facilities serve families living in the Katy area with the best K-12 education in the Houston region.
 Residents are proud of Katy ISD and tend to define themselves by the achievements of the school district.
 For more information on Katy ISD, please visit the Katy ISD Public Dashboard.

 Recent Katy ISD Accolades: